oskaritimperi/nimpb/README.md

 # Other libraries

 If you do not want to depend on the `protoc` compiler, check Peter Munch-Ellingsen's [protobuf library](https://github.com/PMunch/protobuf-nim).
 It handles parsing of the protobuf files in compile time which can make building simpler.

+# Services

+For an example about how to generate services, see [nimtwirp](https://github.com/oswjk/nimtwirp).